-Assuming you’ve caught up on your emails and inquiries and tended to all the urgent matters, it might be a prime opportunity to take a good look at your business processes.
-See where you can streamline or improve things to make your days run smoother.
-As business owners, I know it can sometimes feel like you barely have time to take a breath, let alone dedicate time to making real changes to your routines.
-Now is the time!
-Not sure where to get started?
-Here’s our Designer’s Guide to Processes.
+Assuming you’ve caught up on your emails and inquiries and tended to all the urgent matters, it might be a prime opportunity to take a good look at your business processes or invest in education.
+In fact, we’ve recently launched Studio Sessions—online courses developed specifically for interior designers!
+As business owners, I know it can sometimes feel like you barely have time to take a breath, let alone dedicate time to investing in education, but now is the time!

 Use your newfound free time to create and schedule content, whether that’s images, blogs, or social media posts (preferably, all three)!
 Style and restyle corners of your home for extra social media photos, write captions, and create product round-ups.
 Here are 12 ideas to get the ball rolling.

 If you have any professional photos that haven’t been put to use yet, consider using this time to send in some submissions to magazines and online publications.
 It might be a while before you hear back, but your email will be waiting in their inbox for the appropriate time.
 More here on getting your design work published.